Dev-Ibrahim2019/vue-learning/README.md

 #### How the system is going on:
-- The system will fetch the data from the database.json that you can are run it through json-server.
+- The system will fetch the data from the database.json that you can run it through json-server.
 - Make the system flixible by create componets and using slots.
 - The way of create component makes the code flexible and reusable.
 > Should understand that any specific component is responsible for what ?!!